 - How good the drainage is on your land

 - Whether you plan to adapt an area.
 (For instance, by concreting or paving it so that it doesn't turn into a quagmire in winter.)

-If your garden is the same size as mine or smaller I would recommend starting with 2 ducks and seeing how the land holds up over the first winter to see if more ducks would be realistic.
+If your garden is the same size as mine or smaller, I would recommend starting with two ducks and seeing how the land holds up over the first winter to see if more ducks would be realistic.

 Another thing to bear in mind is that when they molt, you end up with feathers all over the garden.
 This either looks tatty or charming, depending on your point of view!

 Feeding Your Ducks